-Komondor achieves this goal by assigning keys to preprocessed intrusion data, as seen in Figure 2.
+Komondor achieves this goal by assigning keys to preprocessed intrusion data, as seen in Figure 4 (cf. Figure 2).
 Keys assigned are used as storage keys in the DHT as well.
 For different attackers or attack scenarios, different keys are selected, and this way data is aggregated at different nodes of the Komondor overlay.